B2B lead generation strategies

 The key to a successful cold email is making a great first impression.
 So, do your research, pay attention to your subject lines, and make sure your emails are extremely relevant to the potential customers you’re sending them to.
 Cold emails can save a lot of time over cold calling if you use a general template that can be easily customized.

-With cold outreach via email, it’s also important to follow up.
+With cold outreach via email, it’s also important to follow up on sales calls.
 Many B2B companies swear by the 3×3 rule— following up a maximum of three times, three days apart as a winning formula for getting a response.

 Live Chat